schigh/cuelang.org/content/en/docs/about/_index.md

 ```

 could be represented as

 ```
 "a": 3
-"b" "c": "foo
+"b" "c": "foo"
 ```

 All the information of the original JSON file is retained in this
 representation.

 CUE generalizes this notion to the following pattern:

 ```
 <set of nodes>: <constraints>
 ```

 Each field declaration in CUE defines a set of nodes to which to apply
 a specific constraint.
 Because order doesn't matter, multiple constraints can be applied to the
-same nodes, all of which need to apply simultaneously.
+same nodes, all of which will be applied simultaneously.
 Such constraints may even be in different files.
 But they may never contradict each other:
 if one declaration says a field is `5`, another may not override it to be `6`.
 Declaring a field to be both `>5` and `<10` is valid, though.

-This approach is more restricted than full-blown inheritance;
+Because this approach is more restricted than full-blown inheritance,
 it may not be possible to reuse existing configurations.
 On the other hand, it is also a more powerful boilerplate remover.
 For instance, suppose each job in a set needs to use a specific